 Note: Transcript evaluations will not be completed until application has been made to Midwest University and all transcripts received.
-Credit will be considered only for "C-" grade or above in undergraduate program and for "B-" grade or above in graduate program.
+Credit will be considered only for "C-" grades or above in undergraduate programs and for "B-" grades or above in graduate programs.
 Provisional credit may be granted from certain unaccredited institutions.
-Provisional credit will be fully accepted after an evaluation of the unaccredited institution, evaluation of the coursework for the courses under consideration, and successful completion by the undergraduate student of first 12 credit hours of work at Midwest University with a minimum 3.0 GPA and graduate student of first 9 credit hours of work at Midwest University with a minimum 3.5 GPA.
+Provisional credit will be fully accepted after an evaluation of the unaccredited institution, evaluation of the coursework for the courses under consideration, and successful completion by the undergraduate student of the first 12 credit hours of work at Midwest University with a minimum 3.0 GPA or the graduate student of the first 9 credit hours of work at Midwest University with a minimum 3.5 GPA.